Rakibul73/CR_Alarm/README.md

 - [x] Adding Background service (App can be closed from recent tab)
 - [ ] Making a functional UI
 - [ ] Allow users the ability to select whose tweets or posts they want to follow.
+- [ ] Adding Facebook api support
+- [ ] Allow users the ability to select which group posts they want to follow.
 <!-- - [ ] Multi-language Support
     - [ ] Chinese
     - [ ] Spanish -->